 top of page

-Fuck Walmart and ScAmazon.
-They're sure fucking you.
+Our money is not just dollars — it’s power.
+How we spend it determines who shapes our lives, our neighborhoods, even our mindsets.
+Spending without intention hands that power away.
+Let’s talk about how you can build your footing back.
 Too many people feel trapped by the hold giant corporations have on everyday products and services, helpless to break free.
 It can seem impossible to avoid feeding the corporate beast while still meeting your basic needs.
 But breaking free from these large companies is possible, and it can even boost your budget and overall finances and it can be much easier than you think.
 This post shares practical steps to help you live a lifestyle less dependent on big corporations, save money, and still get what you need.
 Win/win!

 Buy Local and Support Small Businesses